Repulsive interatomic potentials calculated at three levels of theory: Summary and conclusions

 \section{Summary and conclusions}

-We have discussed calculations of repulsive interatomic potentials at three levels of theory.
+We have {\red presented and compared results of} repulsive interatomic potential{\red calculations} at three levels of theory.
 The one-electron basis set is known to be the most important source of error for repulsive potentials \cite{Nor96c}.
 A numerically robust basis set scheme has been recently verified against fully numerical electronic structure calculations at the Hartree--Fock level of theory in \citeref{Lehtola2020_PRA_32504}.
 The state of the art was represented in this work by an analogous scheme based on the use of flexible Gaussian-type orbital (GTO) basis sets within the PySCF program \cite{Sun2020_JCP_24109}, in which the total energy was estimated with second-order M\o{}ller--Plesset perturbation theory (MP2) calculations.
 The MP2 calculations were carried out for the set of diatomic molecules with $Z_1+Z_2 \leq 36$.

 The MP2 calculations served to validate the accuracy of a set of density functional theory (DFT) calculations performed for $Z_1,Z_2\le 92$ with numerical atomic orbitals (NAOs) with the DMol97 program.
 These calculations have already been used in several studies in the literature.
 We found an excellent level of agreement between the new MP2 and old DFT calculations: the screening functions $\phi(r)$ defined by \cref{eq:screen} agreed to within 1\% for all atom pairs above 100 eV, with the exception of \ce{B\bond{-}Ne} for which the DMol calculation appears incorrect.